Add9Sus4/Synthesized-Convolution-Reverb/README.md

 However, I plan to redesign the entire application and rewrite it in C++, obeying OOP principles like "don't repeat yourself" and "use the lowest level of scope possible" and other best practices.
 I believe this will make it much easier to identify bugs in the code, and it will make the entire application easier to read and understand, both for me and for anyone else that works on it.

-###### Fixing the clicks, the bursts of noise, and other glitches

-There is no reason why this program has to allow glitches in the audio.
-Plenty of convolution reverb plugins already exist and none of them have that problem, so it's just a matter of identifying the source of glitches and correcting them.
-This might take additional time and knowledge, but eventually
-I will fix these problems.

 ###### Developing the application into a plugin (AU, VST, RTAS, etc)